mcasperson/SecondBrain/README.md

 * Build and install all the modules with command `mvn clean install`
 * Start Payara Micro with the command `cd web; mvn package; mvn payara-micro:start`
 * Open [http://localhost:8080/index.html](http://localhost:8080/index.html) in a browser

+## New Tools

+See the `secondbrain.tools.HelloWorld` tool for an example of how to create a new tool.